Offenses Involving Concealed Weapons Can Have A Greater Consequence

 Statutes of carrying a concealed weapon apply to all individuals not licensed to carry a concealed weapon on their person and make it unlawful to do so.
 An example of a weapon that this statute seeks to prevent from being carried in a concealed manner is a firearm, in addition to other prohibited weapons.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, carrying a concealed weapon offenses by both federal and state authorities.
 The team has also handled myriad other firearms-related offenses.
-Attorney Petruzzi’s experience and knowledge serves as an invaluable asset to his clients.
+Attorney Petruzzi’s experience and knowledge serve as invaluable assets to his clients.

 To arrange a free and confidential consultation regarding any federal or state carrying a concealed weapon offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Federal offenses of carrying a concealed weapon are investigated and prosecuted by various agencies, including the FBI, ATF, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing carrying a concealed weapon include:

 18 USC Sec.
 930 –